thaibirding.com by Nick Upton

 Prince of Songkla University, Hat Yai Campus

-A short drive took me to Bill's hotel at Hat Yai airport after which we grabbed a quick coffee and breakfast in a convenience store.
-It took only about twenty minutes to get to the university campus which was much more built up and busy than we had expected.
-The target bird here was Pied Triller and we had been hoping to go into the site and find it quickly but there was quite a large area to cover and heavy cloud cover meant that bird activity was very low.
-There were lots of Pink-necked Green Pigeons feeding on fruiting trees close to where we parked the vehicle and another small fruiting tree a little further along was a magnet for Coppersmith Barbets and a couple of Lineated Barbets as well as several Vernal Hanging Parrots.
-A Banded Woodpecker gave us flight views but even though we thought we knew where it had landed we couldn't relocate it until we heard it laughing from quite some distance away.
+A short drive, grabbing a quick coffee and breakfast in a convenience store along the way, took only about twenty minutes to get to the university campus which was much more built up and busy than I had expected.
+The target bird here was Pied Triller and I had been hoping to go into the site and find it quickly but there was quite a large area to cover and heavy cloud cover meant that bird activity was very low.
+There were lots of Pink-necked Green Pigeons feeding on fruiting trees close to where I parked the vehicle and another small fruiting tree a little further along was a magnet for Coppersmith Barbets and a couple of Lineated Barbets as well as several Vernal Hanging Parrots.
+A Banded Woodpecker gave flight views but even though I thought I knew where it had landed I couldn't relocate it until I heard it laughing from quite some distance away.

 We continued walking around the lake, greeting the morning joggers along the way but bird activity was rather low.
 Pacific Swallows were hunting over the water and Common Ioras were numerous in the low trees.
-At one point I thought I heard a Pied Triller call but it was in an area that was inaccessible so as we were keen to get to Hala-Bala we called an end to the morning and started our drive to our main birding site.
+At one point I thought I heard a Pied Triller call but it was in an area that was inaccessible so as I was keen to get to Hala-Bala I called an end to the morning and started the drive to the main birding site.

 Hala-Bala Wildlife Sanctuary

-The drive to Hala-Bala was uneventful and we arrived in the nearby village of Ban Buketa in time for an early lunch in a small restaurant run by two ladies who seemed delighted to have foreign visitors.
-After this refreshment we went to our accommodation to ensure that they knew we had arrived before heading straight into the forest.
+The drive to Hala-Bala was uneventful and I arrived in the nearby village of Ban Buketa in time for an early lunch in a small restaurant run by two ladies who seemed delighted to have a foreign visitor.
+After this refreshment I went to my accommodation to ensure that they knew I had arrived before heading straight into the forest.

 Black-and-yellow Broadbill